 3. Dave (1993)

-Think about how much of a difference does make who’s in the White House?
+Think about how much of a difference who’s in the White House make?
 Every election cycle they make the same promises and yet every cycle after that we notice that everything stays the same.
 In this movie starring Kevin Kline, the President gets switched out for an everyman (that happens to look strikingly like the President).
 Watch this movie and fantasize about what you would do if you were ever made leader of the free world.

 I’m sure a lot of my contemporaries remember the Pras song featuring Mya ‘Ghetto Superstar’; that song was on the soundtrack for this film.
 You ever watch a campaign rally and wish the politician holding it would tell you what they actually think.
 Well in this film written, directed, and starring Warren Beatty the politician tells you what is on his mind, while embracing his constituents in a whole new way.
 Be careful what you wish for when you ask for transparency.